 9. Mimosa Festival, Mandelieu

-Need a bit of color to brighten up your winter?
-The town of Mandelieu-la-Napoule has you covered.
-To celebrate the blooming of the mimosa plant – a powerful symbol for the Mandelieu people, who lost the harvest between the years of 1929 and 1931 – the Mimosa Festival is held for ten days each February.
-Floats glide across the streets, decorated by the flowers in their canary-hued brilliance.
-Music, street entertainment, and all around festivity abounds.
-On certain nights illuminated and meticulously crafted floats dazzle the eye.
-Don’t just limit your experience to an onlooker role during the festival — walk through a mimosa forest, learn about the cultivation of the plant, or stop by a perfumery to see how the mimosa fragrance is captured in a bottle.
+The town of Mandelieu-la-Napoule will brighten your winter with a bit of color.
+The Mimosa Festival is held for ten days each February to celebrate the blooming of the mimosa plant, a powerful symbol for the Mandelieu people who lost the harvest between the years of 1929 and 1931.
+Floats decorated by the flowers in their canary-hued brilliance glide across the streets.
+In addition, there’s music, street entertainment, and all-around festivity.
+Illuminated and meticulously crafted floats dazzle the eye on certain nights.
+Don’t just limit your experience to being an onlooker during the festival!
+Walk through a mimosa forest, learn about the cultivation of the plant, or stop by a perfumery to see how the mimosa fragrance is captured in a bottle.

 10. Grand Prix de Monaco, Monaco

-Chic is not a word generally associated with car racing, but it’s an apt description for the world-famous Grand Prix de Monaco.
+‘Chic’ is not a word generally associated with car racing, but it’s an apt description of the world-famous Grand Prix de Monaco.
 The annual prestigious automobile race, held each May, takes place along the glamorous Monégasque streets.
 But make no mistake: despite the stunning location, this is no easy drive.
-The narrow roads, tight turns and uneven elevation make the Grand Prix a challenging fight to the finish line.
-The Formula One chase attracts much of Monaco’s – and the world’s – elite, some of whom view the race from their yachts anchored in the harbor, adjacent to the circuit.
+The narrow roads, tight turns, and uneven elevation make the Grand Prix a challenging fight to the finish line.
+The Formula One chase attracts much of Monaco’s and the world’s elite, some of whom view the race from their anchored yachts in the harbor adjacent to the circuit.
 Perhaps best known for the Monte Carlo Casino, Monaco is an autonomous city-state nestled in the French Riviera.
-There’s a seductive elegance to the region, exemplified by its beaches, stylish shopping and dining, and royal family (American actress and fashion icon Grace Kelly became a Monégasque princess in 1956).
-We recommend you take full opportunity of this laid-back sophistication, even as you observe the adrenaline-rushing excitement of the Grand Prix.
+There’s a seductive elegance to the region that’s exemplified by its beaches, stylish shopping and dining, and royal family (American actress and fashion icon Grace Kelly became a Monégasque princess in 1956).
+We recommend you take full advantage of this laid-back sophistication, even as you observe the adrenaline-filled excitement of the Grand Prix.